Skyla Generic Name & Formulations

 Post-coital contraception.
 Congenital or acquired uterine anomaly including fibroids.
 Acute or history of pelvic inflammatory disease (PID) unless there has been a subsequent intrauterine pregnancy.
 Postpartum endometritis or infected abortion in past 3 months.
 Uterine or cervical neoplasia.
 Breast or other progestin-sensitive cancer.
 Uterine bleeding of unknown etiology.
 Untreated acute cervicitis or vaginitis.
 Active liver disease or tumor.
 Conditions associated with increased susceptibility to pelvic infections.
 Retained IUD.
 Pregnancy.

 Evaluate for ectopic pregnancy.
 Risk of spontaneous abortion, miscarriage, sepsis, premature labor or delivery, congenital anomalies: remove if pregnant.
 Consider risks of PID before using.
 Bleeding pattern alterations: exclude endometrial pathology prior to insertion in women with persistent bleeding.
 Risk of perforation, expulsion, and ovarian cysts.
-Increased risk of perforation in lactating women or if inserted in women with fixed retroverted uteri or during postpartum period; delay insertion a minimum of 6wks, until involution is complete after delivery or a second trimester abortion.
+Increased risk of perforation in women recently given birth, who are breastfeeding, ≤6 weeks postpartum, if inserted in women with fixed retroverted or not completely involuted uteri.
 Consider removal if coagulopathy, migraine, transient cerebral ischemia, severe headache, marked increase in BP, severe arterial disease, uterine/cervical malignancy, jaundice, or symptomatic actinomycosis occurs.
 May be scanned with MRI under specific conditions.
 Nursing mothers.

 Caution with anticoagulants; consider removal.